ArielRin/alpha7mint/Contracts/Payment Processing/readme.md

 ConverterBNBToAlpha7SwapSendToTreasury - 0xa43323138cc32858b53f8bd9e7fcfde3a4d68037
 https://bscscan.com/address/0xa43323138cc32858b53f8bd9e7fcfde3a4d68037#code

+## To Do

+BNB to LP swapper (send it BNB receive LP make button for rick to use to do lp) Automated scheduled dropper (Awaits Owner Push Button on dapp and updates NFT Holder List to current holder then Drops Alpha7 Tokens to tokenIDs Equally)

+*Note Currently LP bnb sending to treasury awaiting Dapp and unlock.
 ---

 This README provides a high-level overview of the contract's functionality, ensuring that stakeholders understand how BNB is processed, split, and distributed according to the project's tokenomics.